jasonbasden/paramLister/README.md

-paramLister is an extension that extracts parameters and values out of the URL and inserts them into a table.
+paramLister is java extension that extracts parameters and values out of the URL and inserts them into a table.
 You can export or copy the table and use the values in a list for reviewing and content discovery tools.

 Note: The scope will need to be set at the beginning of the project for paramLister to take in parameters and values.

-Information: The extension is written in Java.

 Installation Instructions: